openhab/org.openhab.binding.zwave/README.md

 ## Discovery

 Once the binding is authorized, and an adapter is added, it automatically reads all devices that are included into the network.
 This is read directly from the Z-Wave controller and new things are added to the Inbox.
 When the discovery process is started, the binding will put the controller into inclusion mode for a defined period of time to allow new devices to be discovered and added to the network.
-Device discovery occurs in two phases - firs the device is added to the inbox as an *Unknown Device** to provide the user immediate feedback that the device has been discovered.
+Device discovery occurs in two phases - first the device is added to the inbox as an *Unknown Device* to provide the user immediate feedback that the device has been discovered.
 Once the device type is known, the inbox entry is updated with the actual device name and manufacturer.

 ## Binding Configuration